mmdaozhu/ARST/ARTS-33.md

 　　Modules will overcome the restrictions of header files.
 They promise a lot.
 For example, the separation of header and source files becomes as obsolete as the preprocessor.
 In the end, we will also have faster build times and an easier way to build packages.

 ###  <font color=orange>tips: two-phase commit(2PC)</font>
-　　two-phase commit: An operation that is part of a distributed transaction, under the XA specification.
+　　two-phase commit: an operation that is part of a distributed transaction, under the XA specification.

 #### **【MySQL two-phase commit】**
 　　When committing a transaction, MySQL employs a two-phase commit protocol.